eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Circularity_KIT/page-adoption-view.md

 #### Circularity KIT Wheel

-In its first version the KIT covers 5 focus topics along an automotive value loop.
+In its first version, the KIT covers 5 focus topics along an automotive value loop.

 1. **Secondary Material Content:** promotes the use of secondary materials in the automotive industry by providing a standardized data model for data exchange and a calculation framework.
 2. **Material Accounting:** provides standardized scrap/waste and secondary material data exchange for the ecosystem partners to create transparency about recycling activities and verifiable closed loops.